-Having a BSN qualifies you for nursing positions that allow you to participate in more complex levels of decision making about patient care and services.
-Eventually, you can pursue roles in which you supervise other nurses and educate patients.
+A BSN qualifies you for nursing positions that allow you to participate in more complex levels of decision-making about patient care and services.
+Eventually, you can pursue roles where you supervise other nurses and educate patients.

 As you gain experience, a BSN can also prepare you for advanced roles.
 “There are a number of specialty certifications that you can achieve once you have a bachelor’s degree or you’re working as a nurse, including specialization in areas such as ICU, peds, or others,” Poindexter says.